annabehling/functional_enrichment/README.md

 hh_a_hebi_david <- read_david_go("./example_files/DAVID_HEBi/HH_animals") #homoploid hybrid animals
 ```

-We then can check that all data files are present; we expect there to be 15 tables (level 1-5 in the three GO ontologies) x 6 biological systems = 90 data tables total.
+We then can check that all data files are present.
+We expect there to be 15 tables (level 1-5 in the three GO ontologies) x 6 biological systems = 90 data tables total.
-Even if some are empty, it is important that the total number of files are present so that the `go_cat` argument of the following plotting argument is accurate.
+Even if some are empty, it is important that the total number of files are present so that the `go_cat` argument of the following plotting function is accurate.
 ```{r}
 length(c(allo_f_hebi_david, hh_f_hebi_david, allo_p_hebi_david, hh_p_hebi_david, allo_a_hebi_david, hh_a_hebi_david)) #90
 ```

-The plotting code also assumes that the raw enrichment file names meet a number of criteria as in the example file names, in order for the plotting function to be accurate.
-Specifically, file names must contain:
-* the character string **goterm**
-* a reference to the GO ontology, either abbreviated (e.g. **bp**), or in full (e.g. **biological process**) - as a primary means of indexing the file names
-* a reference to the GO level (e.g. **1 - 5**) - as a secondary means of indexing the file names

-The `go_cat` argument accepts a number from 1-15, reflecting the alphabetical ordering of the file names:
-* **1-5** : biological process, level 1-5
-* **6-10** : cellular component, level 1-5
-* **11-15** : molecular function, level 1-5

 To plot the cross-kingdom results of the functional enrichment analysis of HEBi genes in the biological process ontology, level 2, run:
 ```{r}